prawnzyy/tp/docs/DeveloperGuide.md

 Step 2. `InventoryAppParser` is then called to parse the `modify i/1 n/Milk q/100 u/g` command.

 Step 3.
 By Polymorphism, `ModifyCommandParser` is called on to handle the parsing.
-The `parse(String args)` function is called with the argument of "i/1 n/Milk q/100 u/g" and this is then tokenized into the uuid of the recipe that will be modified, the modified ingredient's name, amount and unit.
+The `parse(String args)` function is called with the argument of "i/1 n/Milk q/100 u/g" and this is then tokenized into the UUID of the recipe that will be modified, the modified ingredient's name, amount and unit.
 An `Ingredient` is created with this name and quantity (which consists of the amount and unit) specified.

-Step 4: This results in the creation of a `ModifyCommand` object with two parameters passed in - the uuid specified earlier wrapped in a `UniqueId` constructor as well as the `Ingredient`created earlier.
+Step 4: This results in the creation of a `ModifyCommand` object with two parameters passed in - the UUID specified earlier wrapped in a `UniqueId` constructor as well as the `Ingredient`created earlier.

 Step 5: This `ModifyCommand` object is then executed by the `LogicManager`.